Safairette/HFPack/README.md

 - HF-2 - a twin-barreled PDW with a higher maganize capacity and a slighly extended range
 - HFC-2 - a charge upgrade also chambered in 6x18mm, increasing the versatility of the platform

+- HFS-55 - a SAW that can ramp up its own damage after continuous firing
+- HFCS-5T - 6x24mm charged upgrade with higher ramp-up